Tes Irenes Trophæa.

 All that I euer found.
 Now in returne,

-I promiſe this, if that with honor’d care,
+I promiſe this, if that with honor’d

 Thou execute thy charge, then ſhall thy vrne,